Delaware River Report: July 13, 2023

 Cannonsville Reservoir Release500 cfs

-Today will be in the high 70s with a chance of additional thunderstoms in the evening.
-Wind will be 5-10 mph from the South.
+Today will 78 degrees with clouds and a 4-% chance of thunderstorms.
+Wind will be 5 – 10 mph from the North.

 What’s Hatching: